Tzippori: History

-The moshav was established in 1949 on the land of the depopulated Palestinian town of Saffuriya; 3km SE of the village site.
+The moshav was established in 1949 on the land once part of the ancient Roman city of Sepphoris, turned Arab town of Saffuriya (partially depopulated during the 1948 independence war).

 The moshav was established with the assistance of the Jewish Agency for Israel and the Moshavim Movement.

-In the early 2000s an additional neighborhood was added.
+Landmarks

+Nahal Tzippori runs nearby.
+An Ottoman mill known as Monks Mill is one of eight such structures built on the riverbanks, which continued to operate until the mid 20th century.